-- It’s tempting to buy last year’s winners, but looking backwards is not a helpful approach.
+- It’s tempting to buy last year’s winners, but looking backward is not a helpful approach.

 - It’s tempting to sell during a stock market plunge.
-Avoid taking such loses by having a plan and by not bearing too much or too little investment risk.
+Avoid taking such losses by having a plan and by not bearing too much or too little investment risk.

 - Smart investors know that they are bombarded with noise all day long.
 Tune out the noise.
 Someone is always trying to sell you something.

-- The mutual fund industry wants you to buy their managed products.
+- The mutual fund industry wants you to buy its managed products.